Mary Tyler Moore: Later projects

-In the 1985–86 season, Moore returned to CBS in a sitcom titled Mary, which suffered from poor reviews, sagging ratings, and strife within the production crew.
+Moore returned to CBS in the 1985–86 season in a sitcom titled Mary, which suffered from poor reviews, sagging ratings, and strife within the production crew.
 Moore said she asked network to pull the show because she was unhappy with the direction and production.
 Moore also starred in the short-lived Annie McGuire in 1988.
-In 1995, after another lengthy break from TV series work, Moore was cast as tough, unsympathetic newspaper owner Louise "the Dragon" Felcott on the CBS drama New York News, the third series in which her character was involved in the news media.
+Moore returned in 1995, after another lengthy break from TV series work.
+She was cast as tough, unsympathetic newspaper owner Louise "the Dragon" Felcott on the CBS drama New York News, the third series in which her character was involved in the news media.
 Moore was disappointed with the writing of her character and was negotiating with producers to get out of her contract for the series when it was canceled.

-In the mid-1990s, Moore appeared as herself on two episodes of Ellen.
+Moore appeared as herself in the mid-1990s on two episodes of Ellen.
 She guest-starred on Ellen DeGeneres's The Ellen Show, in 2001.
-In 2004, Moore reunited with her Dick Van Dyke Show castmates for a reunion special, The Dick Van Dyke Show Revisited.
+Moore reunited in 2004 with her Dick Van Dyke Show castmates for a reunion special, The Dick Van Dyke Show Revisited.

-In 2006, Moore guest-starred as Christine St. George, the high-strung host of a fictional TV show, in three episodes of the Fox sitcom That '70s Show.
+Moore guest-starred in 2006 as Christine St. George, the high-strung host of a fictional TV show, in three episodes of the Fox sitcom That '70s Show.
 Moore's scenes were shot on the same sound stage where The Mary Tyler Moore Show was filmed in the 1970s.
 She made a guest appearance on the season two premiere of Hot in Cleveland, which starred her former co-star Betty White.
 It marked the first time that White and Moore had worked together since The Mary Tyler Moore Show ended in 1977.
-In the fall of 2013, Moore reprised her role on Hot in Cleveland in a season four episode that reunited Moore and White with former Mary Tyler Moore Show cast members Cloris Leachman, Valerie Harper and Georgia Engel.
-The reunion coincided with Harper's public announcement that she had been diagnosed with terminal brain cancer and was given only a few months to live.
+Moore reprised her role on Hot in Cleveland in the fall of 2013, in a season four episode that reunited Moore and White with former Mary Tyler Moore Show cast members Cloris Leachman, Valerie Harper and Georgia Engel.
+The reunion coincided with Harper's public announcement that she had been diagnosed with terminal brain cancer and was given only a few months to live, though she would outlive Moore by two years.

 Theater

 Moore appeared in several Broadway plays.
 She was the star of a new musical version of Breakfast at Tiffany's in December 1966, but the show, titled Holly Golightly, was a flop that closed in previews before opening on Broadway.
 In reviews of performances in Philadelphia and Boston, critics "murdered" the play in which Moore claimed to be singing with bronchial pneumonia.

 She starred in a gender-reversed revival of Whose Life Is It Anyway? with James Naughton, which opened on Broadway at the Royale Theatre on February 24, 1980, and ran for 96 performances, and in Sweet Sue, which opened at the Music Box Theatre on January 8, 1987, later transferred to the Royale Theatre, and ran for 164 performances.

-During the 1980s, Moore and her production company produced five plays: Noises Off, The Octette Bridge Club, A Day in the Death of Joe Egg, Benefactors, and Safe Sex.
+Moore and her production company produced five plays during the 1980s: Noises Off, The Octette Bridge Club, A Day in the Death of Joe Egg, Benefactors, and Safe Sex.